 If we love Jesus, truly, supremely, will we not delight in being honest, transparent before His holy eyes?

 “It’s a matter of the heart.
 We can say we love Jesus with our mouths (lip service) but the Lord looks upon the heart!
 Are we sincerely devoted to Him?
 Do we love Him supremely above all?
 Are we participating in the great commission as we are commanded to do?
-These are all ways we show Jesus we love Him!
-He is first above no other!
-A fully devoted heart!”
+These are all ways we show Jesus we love Him.
+He is first above all others A fully devoted heart!”
 Karen Cochran

 IF you refuse to be completely honest with God, you are as sure for hell as if you were already there.